Production Scaling and High Availability

 Configure

-is sensitive to storage I/O performance.
-Review theetcd
+etcdstorageetcdis sensitive to storage I/O performance.
+Review theetcdscaling documentation for specific storage guidance.

 API server dedicated nodes